George H. W. Bush vomiting incident

-History
+Background

 George H.W.
-Bush rang in the New Year of 1992 with a 12-day trade-focused trip to Asia and the Pacific to discuss America's post-Cold War readjustment of economic relations and policies.
-On 8 January 1992, Bush played a doubles tennis match with U.S. ambassador to Japan Michael Armacost against Emperor of Japan Akihito and his son, Crown Prince Naruhito.
+Bush celebrated the New Year of 1992 with a 12-day trade-focused trip to Asia and the Pacific to discuss the United States' post-Cold War readjustment of economic relations and policies.
+On January 8, 1992, Bush played a doubles tennis match with U.S. ambassador to Japan Michael Armacost against Emperor of Japan Akihito and his son, Crown Prince Naruhito.
 The emperor and crown prince won.

 That evening, Bush attended a state event for 135 diplomats held at the Japanese Prime Minister's residence.
-In between the second and third courses, Bush, who had been scheduled to give remarks at the dinner, fainted in his chair while vomiting in Miyazawa's lap.
+Between the second and third courses, Bush, who had been scheduled to give remarks at the dinner, fainted in his chair while vomiting onto Miyazawa's trousers.
 First Lady Barbara Bush held a napkin to her husband's mouth until the United States Secret Service took over.
 While still on the floor, Bush quipped to his personal physician, Burton Lee, "Roll me under the table until the dinner's over."
 He assured dinner guests he had "influenza" and left for the evening.
 Barbara Bush later gave a speech in President Bush's place where she affectionately teased Armacost for the tennis game and jokingly claimed defeat was something her family was not used to.

-The following day, 9 January, spokesman Marlin Fitzwater said Bush had a common intestinal flu and he was feeling fine.
+The following day, January 9, spokesman Marlin Fitzwater said Bush had a mild case of gastroenteritis and he was feeling fine.
 That afternoon, Bush held a news conference with Akihito at the Akasaka Palace.

 Aftermath

 The incident was widely reported, coming just weeks before the New Hampshire presidential primary and became fodder for the nation's comedians.
 Footage of the President vomiting was broadcast on the ABC network.
-The incident was parodied by Saturday Night Live with a mock documentary featuring Barbara Bush trying to escape by crawling across the table.
+The incident was parodied by Saturday Night Live with a mock documentary reminiscent of documentaries covering the JFK assassination, featuring Barbara Bush trying to escape by crawling across the table in a manner similar to how Jackie Kennedy escaped the limo in which her husband was shot.

 Shortly after the incident, an Idaho man named James Edward Smith called CNN and posed as the president's physician, claiming Bush had died.
 A CNN employee entered the information into a centralized computer used by both CNN and its sister network CNN Headline News, and Headline News nearly aired it before it could be verified.
 Smith was subsequently questioned by the Secret Service and hospitalized at a private mental health facility for evaluation.